Hart Hotels COVID-19 Message to our Guests

 The health and safety of our guests and employees is paramount and will continue to be the main priority of Harbor Hotels.

-Employees will be screened for temperature, if exhibiting symptoms of illness.
+Employees will be screened for temperature, if they are exhibiting symptoms of illness.

-Employee Illness Any employee that feels ill, must remain home.
-Those who may have been exposed to COVID-19 must quarantine themselves for 14 days prior to returning to work.
+Any employee that feels ill, must remain home.
+Those who may have been exposed to COVID-19 must quarantine themselves for 10 days prior to returning to work.

-Room Recovery Protocol - In the event of presumptive case of COVID-19, the guest's room will be removed from service and quarantined.
+In the event of presumptive case of COVID-19, the guest's room will be removed from service and quarantined.
 The guest room will not be returned to service until the case has been confirmed or cleared.
-In the event of a positive case, the room will only be returned to service after undergoing an enhanced sanitization protocol and locked down for 72 hours.
+In the event of a positive case, the room will only be returned to service after undergoing an enhanced sanitization protocol and locked down for 72 24 hours.

 Kindly note, hotel amenities and safety modifications may vary across our locations and are subject to change at any time.